Nataniel-Antosik/Artificial-Intelligence/Naive-Bayes-Classifiers/README.md

 </p>
 Identifying probabilities with the frequencies occurring in the learning set.

+## Technologies
+Programs is created with:
+* Python

 ## First step
 Download the data for the "wine" set from the UCI repository
 ### Link